IDEOorg/roo_docs_site/_site/README.md

 This documentation website uses the static site builder [Jekyll](https://jekyllrb.com) to generate the various pages.
 It merges the markdown files found in the `_pages` directory with the html templates and partials found in the `_layouts` and `_includes` folders.

 #### Ruby
 To install the development environment, a bundle file has been included.
 Make sure you have **ruby 2.2+** installed.
+Using 2.6.3 is known to work as of this writing.
 The easiest method to install ruby is to use [homebrew](https://brew.sh/) and then issue `brew install ruby`.
 Alternatively, you can use [RVM](https://rvm.io/) to maintain your ruby installations.

 Then issue these commands to get up and running:

 - `gem install bundler` - Install bundler
 - `cd [project directory]`
 - `bundle install` - Install project dependencies
-- `jekyll liveserve` - Start dev server with livereload
+- `bundle exec jekyll liveserve` - Start dev server with livereload

 The development server should then be running at `http://localhost:4000`